 This report serves as a summary of our efforts to date in the execution of the Water Quality Monitoring Project for the FKNMS as part of the Water Quality Protection Program.
 The period of record for this report is Mar.
 1995 - Dec.
-2007 and includes data from 50 quarterly sampling events at 154 stations within the FKNMS including the Dry Tortugas National Park.
+2010 and includes data from 62 quarterly sampling events at 155 stations within the FKNMS and SW Florida Shelf, including the Dry Tortugas National Park.

-Field parameters measured at each station include salinity (practical salinity scale), temperature (°C), dissolved oxygen (DO, mg l^{-1}), turbidity (NTU), relative fluorescence, and light attenuation (K_d, m-1).
+Field parameters measured at each station include salinity (practical salinity scale), temperature ($^{\circ}$ C), dissolved oxygen (DO, mg | $^{-1}$), turbidity (NTU), relative fluorescence, and light attenuation (K_d, m $^{-1}$).
 Water quality variables include the dissolved nutrients nitrate (NO3-), nitrite (NO2-), ammonium (NH4+), dissolved inorganic nitrogen (DIN), and soluble reactive phosphate (SRP).
-Total unfiltered concentrations of nitrogen (TN), organic nitrogen (TON), organic carbon (TOC), phosphorus (TP), silicate (SiO2) and chlorophyll a (CHLA, μ g l^{-1}).
+Total unfiltered concentrations include those of nitrogen (TN), organic nitrogen (TON), organic carbon (TOC), phosphorus (TP), silicate (SiO2) and chlorophyll a (CHLA, μg | $^{-1}$).

-The EPA developed Strategic Targets for the Water Quality Monitoring Project which state that through 2011, beginning in 2008, annually maintain the overall water quality of the near shore and coastal waters of the FKNMS according to 2005 baseline.
-For reef sites, chlorophyll a should be less than or equal to 0.2 micrograms/l and the vertical attenuation coefficient for downward irradiance (Kd, i.e., light attenuation) should be less than or equal to 0.13 per meter.
+The EPA developed Strategic Targets for the Water Quality Monitoring Project which state that beginning in 2008 through 2011, they shall annually maintain the overall water quality of the near shore and coastal waters of the FKNMS according to 2005 baseline.
+For reef sites, chlorophyll a should be less than or equal to 0.2 micrograms/l and the vertical attenuation coefficient for downward irradiance (K_d, i.e., light attenuation) should be less than or equal to 0.13 per meter.
 For all monitoring sites in FKNMS, dissolved inorganic nitrogen should be less than or equal to 0.75 micromolar and total phosphorus should be less than or equal to 0.2 micromolar.
-Table 1 shows the number of sites and percentage of total sites exceeding these Strategic Targets for 2007.
+Table 1 shows the number of sites and percentage of total sites exceeding these Strategic Targets for 2010.